JaredThacker/deepcuts/README.md

 > ![Randomize](public/Randomize.gif)

-6. At any point you can click on the Album Artwork to be redirected to the official Discogs' page for that release.
-Once you find a record that piques your interest or you wish to save for late, you can click the heart icon to add it to your favorites!
+6. At any point you can click on the album artwork to be redirected to the official Discogs' page for that release.
+Once you find a record that piques your interest or you wish to save for later, you can click the heart icon to add it to your favorites!

 > ![Favorite](public/Favorite.gif)